jagadish0712/Grievance_Redressal_System/README.md

 # Grievance Redressal System

-If any one needs help on the project or getting error you can reach out to me suraj.bhandarkar13@gmail.com
+If any one needs help on the project or getting error you can reach out to me jagadishkumar9080@gmail.com

-Watch the Video on how to set up the project: https://youtu.be/2IZ5bN7t9nY

 # Introduction
 1. The Website is developed for a college Grievance Redressal System in an informal manner i.e. through direct supervision of the principal and managing director earlier.